 Greendale has been a client of PKF Francis Clark for around 20 years, and as such, the team have been a part of our growth.
 Whether I have a query about management accounts, payroll, pensions or anything, I always know I can speak to the Partner that looks after Greendale Construction, Sam Chapman at the firm.

 I’ve also built a strong professional relationship with Michelle Love, Director of Audit & Accounts, who has really encouraged me to push myself in my own career journey and given me so much advice and assistance.
 Without Michelle I wouldn’t know half the stuff I do now!

-I’ve also known James Robinson, Office Managing Partner of the Poole office at PKF Francis Clark for over 15 years.
+I’ve also known James Robinson, Office Managing Partner of the PKF Francis Clark Poole office for over 15 years.
 James has always been a wonderful ambassador for Greendale – in fact, it was James who put me forward as Trustee at Chestnut Nursery (their Poole nursery is another major project Greendale worked on).